 Local EVENTS Schedule

-Baker County is now in phase 1 of the reopening process.
+Baker County is now in phase 2 of the reopening process.
 While this still precludes holding major annual events at this time, things are happening in Hells Canyon!
 Check back frequently for updates and current information.
-Please note that face coverings are required in indoor public spaces throughout the state of Oregon effective July 1.
+Please note that face coverings are required in all indoor public spaces and outdoors when not able to maintain a physical distance of six feet throughout the state of Oregon effective July 14.

-Halfway Whimsical is open once again, and the Farmer's Market will be held in the open space on the corner starting June 6th.
+Halfway Whimsical is open once again, and the Farmer's Market is being held every Saturday morning from 9am to noon in the open space on the corner.
 Come see how creative our local artisans have been during the closure!
 Hours are Monday through Saturday, 10am to 4pm.

 The Community Connections Bus is still making its weekly trip to Baker City on Wednesdays, and is available to pick up prescriptions at Bi-Mart for Panhandle residents.
 Call William Jackson at 541-742-7433 by Tuesday evening to arrange a ride or prescription pick-up.